ray-project/ray/python/ray/rllib/README.rst

-RLLib: A Scalable Reinforcement Learning Library
+RLlib: A Scalable Reinforcement Learning Library
 ================================================

-This README describes the technical design of RLLib (e.g. if you're interested in developing new algorithms).
-To learn how to apply existing RLLib algorithms to problems, see the `user documentation <http://ray.readthedocs.io/en/latest/rllib.html>`__.
+This README describes the technical design of RLlib (e.g. if you're interested in developing new algorithms).
+To learn how to apply existing RLlib algorithms to problems, see the `user documentation <http://ray.readthedocs.io/en/latest/rllib.html>`__.

-RLLib currently provides the following algorithms:
+RLlib currently provides the following algorithms:

 -  `Proximal Policy Optimization <https://arxiv.org/abs/1707.06347>`__ which
    is a proximal variant of `TRPO <https://arxiv.org/abs/1502.05477>`__.